pynklynn/ezwc/README.md

 ## CLI Options

-`--in, -i` - Path to input .ezwc file or directory to search for .ezwc files in and it's subdirectories
+`--in, -i` - (required) Path to input .ezwc file or directory to search for .ezwc files in and it's subdirectories

-`--out, -o` - Path to output .js file - If this isn't supplied, the output will be the same path and filename as the input file with a .js extension.
+`--out, -o` - (optional) Path to output .js file - If this isn't supplied, the output will be the same path and filename as the input file with a .js extension.
 This also takes a path which will generate a file with a generated name in the specified path.

+`--watch, -w` - (optional) Watch for file changes from the input file/directory

 ## Example file structures

-### Example of inline code

 The code can be either inlined in the file or imported through adding an `src` attribute pointing to the source file.
 If using the `src` attribute, the imported code will be transpiled into the final `.js` output file.
+Both ways can be mixed and matched.

 Every component must have at least a template tag defining the layout and a script tag defining the code.
 The style tag is optional.

+### Example of inline code

 ```html
 <template>